wbstack/api/src/database/mw/README.md

    - Format: SQL
    - Tables: CREATE
    - Data: INSERT
- - Deselect ALL DATA except "interwiki" and "updatelog"
+ - Deselect ALL DATA except "content_models", "interwiki", "slot_roles", "updatelog"
  - Click "Export" (at the top)
  - Copy output to the "new" directory with correct name, and make alterations:
      - Remove SET statements